schellingerhout/schellingerhout.github.io/_posts/2019-02-14-datatransmission2.md

 Most of you would have indexed `PChar`.
 The index syntax here is the same, but just expanded for our own pointer types. `PChar` is different from most other data pointers in that it usually does not need to be paired with a size.
 A `PChar` is usually terminated by a null character.
 We can potentially index data beyond the end of our array with other pointer types and we need to have the element count passed via our API.
 With the count and a pointer to a known structure type (or some way to derive this information), we can read data in arrays in most programming languages

+Bonus: You may be wondering why our spacing of elements work out so easily.
+Well in Delphi all data types are multiples of others (1, 2, 4, 8 etc.) and so they align to multiples of their size.
+There is one type that violates this rule :`Extended`, and only in 32-bit.
+In 32-bit `Extended` has 10 bytes, but in 64-bit it is an alias for `Double`.
+This type is the only type that sometimes requires the rarely used `packed array`.
+I will not cover that type since it is hard to use cross-platform and we should avoid it in APIs.

 ## Section Conclusion ##
 Arrays are contiguous blocks of same size values.
 Pointers to the raw data of arrays can be used to traverse the elements in an array.
 To successfully traverse an array in our API we need a pointer to the start of the data of the array, the size of the elements and the number of elements to read.